gravitational/gravity/docs/5.x/workshops.md

 works on L7.
 E.g. while accessing HTTP server service can provide only load-balancing and HA, unlike ingres which could be used to split traffic on HTTP location basis, etc.

-First, we need to create to 2 different NGINX deployments, ConfigMaps and services for them:
+First, we need to create to 2 different nginx deployments, ConfigMaps and services for them:

 ```
 $ kubectl create configmap cola-nginx --from-file=ingress/conf-cola